Many consumers purchase Hospital Indemnity Insurance Plans to help offset the hospital co-pays of their Health Insurance Plans such as Medicare.

 “Why should I consider an extra plan like this if I already have a Medicare Advantage or Group Health Plan?

 The easiest way to explain this is with an example of a 65 year old consumer who has purchased a health insurance plan that has a hospital co-pay of $250 per day for the first 5 days that the consumer is responsible for paying.
-This means that the consumer has up to $1,250 they could be responsible for during a hospital stay.

 If this individual were to go into the hospital for a 7 day stay, they would be responsible for paying $1,250 in co-pays.